 - Soy Free

-You could swap ground garlic (garlic powder) for fresh garlic.
-Combine it in oil with rest of the seasoning, herbs and coat potato cubes before baking.
-Skip second coating in the middle of cooking process.
+Garlic: You could use garlic granules or garlic powder instead of fresh garlic.
+Combine it in oil with the rest of the seasoning, herbs and coat potato cubes before baking.
+Skip the second coating in the middle of the cooking process.

 Tips and Tricks